Badboy-Luo/GF_eta/README.md

 ## What's inside the package

 `cc.sh`: A MSNoise job script.
 We use the [MSNoise](http://msnoise.org/doc) (A seismic data processing tool) to cross-correlate continuous seismic data.
-The output are daily noise correlation functions (NCFs) between every two seismic stations, approximating GFs between every two sites.
+The output is daily cross-correlation functions (CCFs) between every two seismic stations, approximating GFs between every two sites.
 You can customize the control parameters by following the [instruction](http://msnoise.org/doc/workflow/001_msnoise_admin.html).
-We directly provide the daly NCFs in `NCFs`.
+We directly provide the daily CCFs in `CCFs` and `CCFs2`.
-`station`: A folder that includes information of all seismic stations.
-`custom.py`: A Python script that imports all station information into the MSNoise.
+`custom.py`: A Python script that populates all stations throughout their `.xml` files into the MSNoise. `.xml` files can be downloaded with seismic data.

-`eta.py`: A Python script to calculate $\Delta \eta$ by using daily NCFs.
+`eta.py`: A Python script to calculate $\Delta \eta$ by using daily CCFs.
 The output includes a time-frequency plot of $\Delta \eta(\omega,t)$, and $\Delta \eta$ time series along with local surface air temperature.
 We directly provide the measured $\Delta \eta$ in `output`.
-`cc_spec.py`: A python script that evaluates the Pearson's correlation spectrum between $\Delta \eta$ and surface air temperature.
+`cc_spec.py`: A Python script that evaluates Pearson's correlation spectrum between $\Delta \eta$ and surface air temperature.
 The output is a Pearson's correlation matrix at each frequency and reference station.
-`NCFs`: Daily NCFs between every two seismic station recordings.
-All daily NCFs have been stacked every 10 days to enhance the reconstruction of GFs.
+`CCFs` and `CCFs2`: Daily CCFs between every two seismic station recordings.
+All daily CCFs have been stacked every 10 days to enhance the reconstruction of GFs.
 `output`: The folder saves measured $\Delta \eta$.
 Each file name includes the reference station (MA1, MA2, MA4, MA6, MA7, MEI05).
 `ERA5`: The ERA5 environmental datasets (surface air temperature, surface pressure, and snow depth) at the local study area in Iceland.
 `figures`: Example plots from `eta.py` and `cc_spec.py`.